When the Levee Breaks: Recording

-Before the released version, Led Zeppelin attempted the song twice.
+Before the released version appeared, Led Zeppelin attempted the song twice.
 They recorded an early version of the song in December 1970 at Headley Grange, using the Rolling Stones Mobile Studio.
-It was later released as "If It Keeps On Raining" on the 2015 reissue of Coda.
-Prior to relocating to Headley Grange, they tried unsuccessfully to record it at Island Studios at the beginning of the recording sessions for their fourth album.
+This was later released as "If It Keeps On Raining" on the 2015 reissue of Coda.
+Before relocating to Headley Grange, they tried unsuccessfully to record the song at Island Studios at the beginning of the recording sessions for their fourth album.

-Page and John Paul Jones based their guitar and bass lines on the original song.
-However, they did not follow its twelve-bar blues I–IV–V–I structure, but instead used a one-chord or modal approach to give it a droning sound.
-Plant used many of the lyrics, but took a different melodic approach.
-He also added a harmonica part; during mixing, a reverse echo effect was created, whereby the echo is heard ahead of the source.
+Although Page and John Paul Jones based their guitar and bass lines on the original song, they did not follow its twelve-bar blues I–IV–V–I structure, but instead used a one-chord or modal approach to create a droning sound.
+Plant used many of the original lyrics, but with a different melodic approach.
+He also added a harmonica part.
+During mixing a reverse echo effect was created, in which the echo was heard ahead of the source.

-John Bonham's drumming, played on a Ludwig kit, was recorded in the lobby of Headley Grange using two Beyerdynamic M 160 microphones which were hung up a flight of stairs; output from these were passed to a pair of Helios F760 compressor/limiters set aggressively to obtain a breathing effect.
+John Bonham's drumming, on a Ludwig kit, was recorded in the lobby of Headley Grange using two Beyerdynamic M 160 microphones which were suspended above a flight of stairs.
+Output from these was passed to a pair of Helios F760 compressor/limiters which were set aggressively to create a breathing effect.
 A Binson Echorec, a delay effects unit, was also used.

-Portions of the song were recorded at a different tempo, then slowed down, explaining the "sludgy" sound, particularly on the harmonica and guitar solos.
-It was the only song on the album that was mixed at Sunset Sound in Hollywood, California (the rest being remixed in London).
-Page identifies the panning on the song's ending as one of his favourite mixes "when everything starts moving around except for the voice, which remains stationary".
+Parts of the song were recorded at a different tempo and then slowed down, causing a "sludgy" sound, particularly on the harmonica and guitar solos.
+It was the only song on the album that was mixed at Sunset Sound in Hollywood, California; the rest were remixed in London.
+Page said the panning at the song's ending was one of his favourite mixes, "when everything starts moving around except for the voice, which remains stationary".
 The song was difficult to recreate live and the band played it only a few times, in the early stages of their 1975 U.S. Tour.